t-b/inferno/README.md

 * pClamp10 (Clampex)
 * MultiClampCommander (so far only tested with MultiClamp 700B)

+* In order to export Inferno to an exe you will need cx_freeze

 Configuration
 -------------
 Copy config.py.example to config.py and edit it to match your setup.